Skip to content

 Child Support Calculator by State (2026)

-Select your state below to use our free child support calculator.
-Each calculator is based on the official state guidelines and provides an instant estimate of monthly child support payments.
+Select your state to calculate your estimated child support.
+Each calculator uses the official state guidelines and gives an instant free estimate.

 How Child Support Is Calculated in the United States

-The Income Shares model bases the obligation on both parents' combined incomes.
-The Percentage of Income model uses only the non-custodial parent's income.
-All models consider the number of children and may adjust for factors like health insurance, child care costs, and custody arrangements.
+States use one of three models: the Income Shares model (most states, based on both parents' combined incomes), the Percentage of Income model (Texas, Mississippi, Wisconsin, and others; based on the non-custodial parent's income), or the Melson Formula (Delaware, Hawaii, Montana).
+All models consider number of children and may adjust for health insurance, child care, and custody time.

 Alabama